shiequinn/shiequinn/README.md

 - 👋 Hi, I’m @shiequinn
-- 👀 I’m interested in learning more about web.
+- 👀 I’m passionate about expanding my knowledge in web development.
-- 🌱 I’m currently studying as Web developer
+- 🌱 I’m a graduate in Web Development, eager to apply and grow my skills.
-- 💞️ I’m looking to collaborate hard working human being and willing to teach me.
+- 💞️ I’m seeking collaboration with dedicated and hardworking individuals willing to share their expertise and learn together.
-- 📫 How to reach me @a.n.s.q_WebDev.co@outlook.com
+- 📫 You can reach me at: a.n.s.q_WebDev.co@outlook.com
-- 😄 Pronouns:"hmmmmm"
+- 😄 Pronouns: He/Him (or specify your pronouns)
-- ⚡ Fun fact: Push yourself to be a better person.
+- ⚡ Fun Fact: Always push yourself to become a better version of yourself.

 <!---
 shiequinn/shiequinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.